melvinchia3636/ragent/report/report.typ

 - Each response shall include citations of source documents used
 - Citations shall display the document filename
 - Users shall be able to identify which documents contributed to the response

-=== FR4: Session Management

-*FR4.1 - Session History Display*

-- The system shall display session history in a scrollable chat interface
-- User messages shall be visually distinguished from AI responses
-- Each message shall include appropriate styling and alignment

-*FR4.2 - Session Persistence*

-- All messages (user and AI) shall be saved to the database with timestamps
-- Session history shall be automatically loaded when a session is selected
-- The system shall restore the complete session state from the database

-*FR4.3 - Session Clearing*

-- Users shall be able to clear all messages in the current session
-- Clearing shall require explicit confirmation via dialog
-- The operation shall delete messages from the database and remove them from the UI
-- The RAG service's internal session history shall be reset
-- The knowledge base shall remain intact

-*FR4.4 - Context Chaining*

-- The system shall maintain a clean session history without embedded RAG context
-- RAG context shall be injected only into the current query for generation
-- Subsequent queries shall reference the clean session history

 === FR5: User Interface Controls